Los-No-Se-Quienes-y-Los-No-Se-Cuantos/project-report/README.md

 Asset tracking:
 Definition: The practice of monitoring and managing the hotel's physical assets, such as furniture, equipment, and fixtures, to ensure they are utilized efficiently and maintained properly.<br>

-Staff scheduling:
-Definition: The process of creating and managing work schedules for hotel employees, taking into account factors such as shift rotations, staffing levels, and employee availability.<br>

 Task management:
-Definition: The organization and tracking of tasks and responsibilities within the hotel, ensuring that deadlines are met and workflows are optimized.<br>
+Definition: The organization and tracking of tasks and responsibilities within the hotel, ensuring that deadlines are met and workflows are optimized.

-Resource allocation:
-Definition: The allocation and distribution of resources, such as staff, equipment, and funds, to different areas of the hotel based on operational needs and priorities.<br>

-Vendor management:
-Definition: The coordination and oversight of relationships with external suppliers and vendors, including negotiating contracts, monitoring performance, and ensuring timely delivery of goods and services.<br>

-Quality control:
-Definition: The process of monitoring and evaluating the quality of products and services offered by the hotel, identifying areas for improvement, and implementing measures to maintain or enhance quality standards.<br>

-Cost management:
-Definition: The control and optimization of expenses within the hotel, including labor costs, operating expenses, and capital expenditures, to maximize profitability and efficiency.<br>

-Data analytics:
-Definition: The use of data analysis techniques to extract insights and patterns from hotel operations data, enabling informed decision-making and strategic planning.<br>

-Risk management:
-Definition: The identification, assessment, and mitigation of risks when resources are limited at any moment.

 ---